June 9, 2017

 On the few flashpoints where there may be some conflict, I’ve always impressed that it’s very dangerous for any political leader or politician to go against the mandate of the people.
 I have been given a mandate and the local authority leaders understand that’s the case.
 I’m here to deliver on my promises I’ve made to the Tees Valley people.

-But what I would say is that when it comes to the mayoralty, there are some jealous eyes looking at the Tees Valley; people think we’re getting ahead of the curve.
+What I would say is that, when it comes to the mayoralty, there are some jealous eyes looking at the Tees Valley; people think we’re getting ahead of the curve.
 I do feel we’ve stolen a march on a lot of other areas and, as an area, we need to capitalise on that.
-I’m unashamed that I want to make sure that the Tees Valley gets the best for its community.
+I’m unashamed that I want to make sure the Tees Valley gets the best for its community.
 We’ve been given our own autonomy and our own devolution and the people of the Tees Valley have grabbed it with both hands.

 As this is the leadership issue, I must ask what you think makes a good leader?

 There are various types of leadership but, personally, I think a leader must be humble and aware of their own limitations.
 They must have the right team around them and, as the mayor, I am looking to surround myself with the right advisers both politically and from business.

 Ultimately, though, the buck stops with me.
 Like all leaders, I will have to make difficult decisions.
 I am making a very conscious effort to work collaboratively across many different sectors and industries, but I will have to take a view personally on what’s best for the region.
 As a leader, you must have a sense of direction and a strength of purpose.
 I think that I’m well equipped to make the right decisions, having been born here, grown up here, gone to school here and worked here.
 I know what the Tees Valley is about.
 It’s in my blood.
 I understand it.
 I get the businesses and I get its people.